-Roars return as Tiger back in contention at Masters
+Roars return as Tiger takes the Masters spotlight

 After an ordinary outward nine featuring three birdies offset by a pair of bogeys, Woods embarked on one of his trademark charges, carding three birdies after the turn to shoot up the leaderboard.

+However, nothing less than a 15th major victory will quell talk of an unfulfilled comeback.

+It would also reignite his pursuit of Jack Nicklaus’s record haul of 18 majors.

-It was like old times as the 43-year-old turned up the buzz with each shot, the roars echoing across Augusta National when Woods rolled in a long birdie putt at 15 and continued until he walked off the 18th where his birdie putt clung to the lip leaving him a tap-in par.
+On Friday, it was like old times as the 43-year-old turned up the buzz with each shot, the roars echoing across Augusta National when Woods rolled in a long birdie putt at 15 and continued until he walked off the 18th where his birdie putt clung to the lip leaving him a tap-in par.

 The Woods show overshadowed everything else.

-Any other time, a hobbled Day might have might have been the story after getting up off the deck to shoot five-under 67.
+Any other time, a hobbled Day might have been the story after getting up off the deck to shoot five-under 67.

 Barely able to walk after throwing out his back bending over to kiss his daughter on the practice range on Thursday, the battling Australian somehow turned in a near flawless scorecard, with six birdies and a single bogey.